So many names – one great cookie:

 Ready to keep baking cookies?

-- Easy Drop Sugar Cookies – easy and fun to decorate
+- Easy Drop Sugar Cookies – easy and fun to decorate with no rolling or cutting

 - Best ever Cowboy Cookies – chock full of fun add-ins

-- Pumpkin Spice Cookies – perfect for Fall
+- Pumpkin Spice Cookies – perfect for Fall and drizzled with cinnamon pumpkin glaze

 - Want to make your own Vanilla Extract?
 It’s so easy and you need just 2 ingredients!